att-innovate/firework/README.md

 ##### VNC client

-1. Now that we have our VNC server running, let's set up the VNC client software on the device we'll use to remotely access the server.
-On your laptop, download the <a href="https://www.realvnc.com/en/connect/download/viewer/">RealVNC VNC Viewer</a> client, install it, and open it.
-In the *VNC Server* field, enter `127.0.0.1:5900` but don't click *Connect* just yet.
+1. Now that we have our VNC server running, let's set up the VNC client software on the device we'll use to remotely access the server (macbook for me).
+On your laptop, download the <a href="https://www.realvnc.com/en/connect/download/viewer/">RealVNC VNC Viewer</a> client, install, and open it.
+In the *VNC Server* field, enter `127.0.0.1:5900` but don't click **Connect** just yet.

 ![alt text](resources/images/vnc-viewer.png)

-If you're familiar with computer networking, you may be wondering why we entered the IP address of the <a href="https://en.wikipedia.org/wiki/Localhost">localhost</a> and port 5900 instead of the IP address of our remote server and port 5905 (the port we set the VNC server to listen to for incoming connections).
+If you're familiar with computer networking, you may be wondering why we entered the IP address of the <a href="https://en.wikipedia.org/wiki/Localhost">localhost</a> and port `5900` instead of the IP address of our remote server and port `5905` (the port we set the VNC server to listen to for incoming connections).
 That's because after the initial authentication, all data communicated between the VNC server and client is unencrypted and hence susceptible to interception.
 To secure this communication channel, we'll set up an <a href="https://en.wikipedia.org/wiki/Tunneling_protocol">SSH tunnel</a> encrypting the data communicated over the network.

 2. Open a terminal and enter the following command, replacing `<ip-address>` with the IP address of your server and `<user>` with the name of user you created when installing CentOS 7.